 - Northern Ireland: Going the Extra Mile Scheme

-- Scotland: The Children and Young People (Scotland) Act 2014
+- Scotland: The Children and Young People (Scotland) Act 2014 and Continuing Care and the Welfare Assessment: Pracitce note (2020)

 We're campaigning to make Post-18 living arrangements work for more young people with our Don't Move Me campaign.